The most famous Indian Beverages

 There is no fixed recipe or preparation method for masala chai and many families have their own versions of the tea.
 Most chai contains 1/3 of black tea.
 Usually, a specific type of Assam is used called “mamri”, a granuled tea.

-For a masala chai, other spices are usually added to this base like cinnamon, star anise, fennel seeds, peppercorn, nutmeg and cloves.
+For a masala chai, the spice mixture, called Karha, uses a base of ground ginger and green cardamom pods.
+Other spices are usually added to this base like cinnamon, star anise, fennel seeds, peppercorn, nutmeg, cloves and also lemongrass and mint like in Gujarat.
 Certain type of spices will be used according to the season.
-During winter hot spices will be used like ginger and pepper.

 Coffee / Kaapi

 Indian coffee is made by mixing frothed and boiled milk with coffee powder in a traditional Indian filter.

 The drink is also known as kaapi (the South Indian phonetic rendering of “coffee”).
 Outside India, the term “filter coffee” may refer to drip brew.

 The most commonly used coffee beans are arabica and robusta of South India hills.

 In South India, the coffee is drunk from the tumbler but is often cooled first with a “dabarah” a wide metal saucer with lipped walls.

 Another famous drink of India.
 Lassi is a blend of yogurt and water.